How to read your 1099-R and 5498

 The IRS deadline for Robinhood to send your tax forms is January 31 for Form 1099-R and May 31 for Form 5498 for this tax year.

 These examples are for informational purposes only and aimed at answering questions regarding the forms you’ll get from Robinhood.
-We do not provide tax advice.
+We don't provide tax advice.
 For specific questions about your tax situation, consult a tax professional.

 The following key information is included on a Form 1099-R: